spectrocloud/librarium/docs/docs-content/integrations/kubernetes-microk8s.md

 The MicroK8s pack supports three types of upgrade strategies:

 - `InPlaceUpgrade` - Performs an in-place upgrade of the control plane.
 For clusters with one control plane and one worker node, `InPlaceUpgrade` temporarily shuts down the API server.
+This is the default upgrade strategy.

-- `RollingUpgrade` - The default upgrade strategy that deletes the current control plane node before creating a new one.
+- `RollingUpgrade` - This upgrade strategy deletes the current control plane node before creating a new one.

 - `SmartUpgrade` - Performs an in-place upgrade of the control plane on clusters with fewer than three control plane nodes, and a rolling upgrade on clusters with three or more control plane nodes.